monarch-initiative/cookiecutter-monarch-ingest/{{cookiecutter.project_name}}/README.md

 > **Note:** After the GitHub Actions for deploying documentation runs, the documentation will be automatically deployed to GitHub Pages.
 > However, you will need to go to the repository settings and set the GitHub Pages source to the `gh-pages` branch, using the `/docs` directory.

+#### GitHub Actions

+This project is set up with several GitHub Actions workflows.
+You should not need to modify these workflows unless you want to change the behavior.
+The workflows are located in the `.github/workflows` directory:

+- `test.yaml`: Run the pytest suite.
+- `create-release.yaml`: Create a new release once a week, or manually.
+- `deploy-docs.yaml`: Deploy the documentation to GitHub Pages (on pushes to main).
+- `update-docs.yaml`: After a release, update the documentation with node/edge reports.

 Once you have completed these steps, you can remove this section from the `README.md` file.